 Who Should Buy the S&P 500

-The S&P 500 offers a broad exposure to the U.S. economy.
+The S&P 500 works by offering a broad exposure to the U.S. economy.
 It’s not a direct investment but rather a representation of a basket of stocks.
 However, understanding who might benefit from exposure to it and which investors may prefer to invest in it can be helpful.

 Long-Term Investors: Those seeking to participate in the long-term growth of the US economy often find the S&P 500 a suitable investment.
 Historically, the index has delivered positive returns over extended periods.